shane0/buddhism/includes/abbreviations.md

 *[CICD]:    an automation buzzword for running commands using a yml file in an online repository - continuous integration of build and test, and/or deployment
 *[MAHAYANA]:    mahayana buddhism a type of Buddhism that focuses on helping others become Buddhas *[LINJI]:    linji was a Zen Buddhist monk who lived in China.
 He taught that people can suddenly become enlightened by seeing through their own delusions.
-*[Soto]:  soto Zen is a type of Buddhism that focuses on sitting quietly and being mindful of the present moment.
+*[SOTO]:  soto Zen is a type of Buddhism that focuses on sitting quietly and being mindful of the present moment.
+*[SUTRA]:   A sutra is a short, concise discourse of the Buddha that is considered to be an authoritative source of Buddhist teachings.
+*[NICHIREN]:   Nichiren Zen is a type of Japanese Buddhism that teaches that chanting the daimoku, or title of the Lotus Sutra, is the most direct way to achieve enlightenment.
+It also emphasizes the importance of social engagement and compassion for others.
+*[DAIMOKU]: Daimoku is the title of the Lotus Sutra, Nam-myoho-renge-kyo, which Nichiren Buddhism teaches is the most direct way to achieve enlightenment.